allenhux/SamplerFeedbackStreaming/README.md

 # Sampler Feedback Streaming With DirectStorage

+*Latest Updates*:
+- Added frustum occlusion culling; now will only do sampler feedback on the visible objects.
-*Latest Updates*: uses GPU Upload Heaps (new D3D12 Agility SDK feature), requiring developer mode.
-Updated to DS 1.2.1.
+- Uses GPU Upload Heaps (new D3D12 Agility SDK feature), requiring developer mode.
+- Updated to DirectStorage 1.2.3.

 ## Introduction